Keyboard shortcuts

 Install into the current project (writes per-client output under .claude/, .github/, .opencode/, and .agents/ and records the install in .upskill-lock.json):

-upskill add driftsys/markspec:skills/markspec-core.bundle.md
+upskill add driftsys/markspec:skills/markspec-core.bundle.yaml

 Install globally into $HOME instead, so the skills are available in every project for the current user:

-upskill add --global driftsys/markspec:skills/markspec-core.bundle.md
+upskill add --global driftsys/markspec:skills/markspec-core.bundle.yaml

 The bundle includes: